Frequently Asked Questions

 Continuing Education

-A: Licensed Veterinarians are required to complete a minimum of 15 continuining education credits per calendar year to renew a license.
+A: Licensed Veterinarians are required to complete a minimum of 15 continuing education credits during the prior calendar year to renew a license.
 All credits can be obtained online but at least 9 must be "interactive" (instruction occurs live in real time and interaction occurs between the instructor and licensee).
 6 online credits can be "non-interactive" (pre-recorded for home study).
 Read more HERE.

 Q: Do I have any options if I am unable to complete the annual CE requirements needed to renew my license?